-- The Seller/Servicer or Affiliated Persons of the Seller/Servicer in connection with a Mortgage originated or serviced by that Seller/Servicer, or - · Affiliates of the Borrower.
+- The Seller/Servicer or Affiliated Persons of the Seller/Servicer in connection with a Mortgage originated or serviced by that Seller/Servicer, or - Affiliates of the Borrowerb.
+Cap agreement (04/07/06)

 Freddie Mac may withdraw approval of the cap provider at any time for any reason.